GOP lawmakers slam Chinese Communist Party's 'appalling record of repression' on 70th anniversary

 Republican members of Congress released scathing statements Tuesday condemning the Chinese Communist Party on the 70th anniversary of the founding of the People's Republic of China.

-Rep. Liz Cheney, R-Wyo., and Rep. Mike Gallagher, R-Wis., said the Chinese government's birthday was "not a day for celebration," as they said the a one-party state has "deprived its citizens of their fundamental human rights and human dignity."
+Rep. Liz Cheney, R-Wyo., and Rep. Mike Gallagher, R-Wis., said the Chinese government's birthday was "not a day for celebration," as they said the one-party state has "deprived its citizens of their fundamental human rights and human dignity."

 "From the tens of millions who starved to death during Mao Zedong’s Great Leap Forward, to the students who stared down tanks in Tiananmen Square, to the millions of Uighurs who have languished in concentration camps, and now to the courageous people of Hong Kong," Cheney and Gallegher said, "the [Chinese Communist Party's] appalling record of repression is clear."